Whether you want to learn a language for an upcoming business trip or just for fun, there are plenty of language-learning apps, such as Duolingo.

 Set A Timer

-It’s easier to learn something new when you integrate it into your daily routine, so set yourself a time and always try to learn at the same time of day.
+It’s easier to learn something new when you integrate it into your daily routine, so set yourself a time and always try to learn at the same time of day as the native speakers.

 This may be not for everyone but you can add your friends to the Duolingo app.